peaky76/pybet/docs/source/getting_started.rst

 check whether the market settlement date/time has passed (e.g. race finished, season over).
 The last of these is optional and if not given the bet will settle as win/loss as soon as the winning position is checked.

+A bet can also be created with best odds guaranteed (bog).

 .. code-block:: python

    from pybet import Bet, Odds